-What people don't realize is that most Jaguar transmission problems such as delayed shifting, harsh shifting, car won't shift, or go in gear are due to low transmission fluid level, which should be corrected immediately.
-Serious problems that also seem to affect Jaguar vehicles with the automatic transmission valve body and torque converter failure, which are much more expensive to fix.
+In most cases, people do not realize that most Jaguar transmission problems, such as delayed shifting, harsh shifting, or a car that won't shift or go in gear, can be caused by low transmission fluid level, which should be corrected immediately.
+Known problems that affect Jaguar vehicles include automatic transmission valve body and torque converter failure, which cost a lot more to fix.

-In this guide, we will go over a few helpful tips that will help you troubleshoot a Jaguar transmission yourself, along with a list of common problems that affect Jaguar transmission and possible causes.
+This guide will provide helpful tips that will help you troubleshoot a Jaguar transmission yourself, along with a list of common problems that affect Jaguar transmission and possible causes.

 Common problems with Jaguar automatic transmissions:

 - No reverse gear

 - Stuck in gear

 - Won't change gears

 These are the most likely symptoms that you will experience on a Jaguar vehicle.
 With that said, it doesn't mean that every Jaguar vehicle will have transmission problems.
 We often see Jaguar vehicles with well over 100,000 miles.

 The most common issues that cause Jaguar transmission problems.

 - Low transmission fluid level - Low transmission fluid level start with erratic shifting, and in some cases, the check engine light may also come on due to fault codes such as P0700, P0730, P0706, or P0783.